-'Liz Truss the brief?'
+'Liz Truss the Brief?'
 World reacts to UK political turmoil

 "Embarrassment for Liz", said the state-owned daily Rossiyskaya Gazeta on Monday.

 "Yet another political crisis is looming over Britain: the newly minted prime minister, Liz Truss, may be forced out of her Downing Street residence already in the coming days and weeks," it says.

 "The Tory leader's unpopularity in party circles and in British society has long been known, but now the [prime] minister has come close to the end of her scandalous career."

 China's state media also heaped on further criticism.
 "The outside world does not seem optimistic about the turnaround of the Truss government," said state-run news agency China News Service on Friday.